 In conversations, the deep moving ones, the ones that put a course correction on our lives we often walk smack bang into these contradictions.
 For example, you find yourself listening to someone relaying something that it difficult to hear and whilst you are terribly uncomfortable with the listening, you appreciate being the chosen one who is trusted enough to hear.

-Hearing great stories of resilience, humbly told, we realise how small our own achievements really are
+Hearing great stories of resilience, humbly told, we realize how small our own achievements really are

 Just this week I felt the shock hit through my chest as I reflected upon a recent conversation.
 I pride myself on my resilience, my insistence on loving my life, my determination to appreciate and be grateful for that which I have.
 The sensation that I felt in my chest, the shock, reminded me how many other, incredibly resilient people there are out there who don’t have things as easy as I do, who don’t have the same levels of support around them, who don’t have a strong foundation of a loving family, who have no anchor, but at the same time are carrying much heavier responsibilities.